New Age Steppers: History

 New Age Steppers released the self-titled debut album on On-U Sound in 1980.
 It was followed by Action Battlefield in 1981.
 The third album, Foundation Steppers, was released in 1982.

 Love Forever, an album of songs which the late Ari Up and Adrian Sherwood had recorded together until the death of Ari Up, was released in 2012.

+On March 19, 2021, On-U Sound reissued the band’s four studio albums and released a compilation of rarities titled Avant Gardening.
+The material was also issued together as a five-disc box set, Stepping Into a New Age, which compiles all of the group’s recordings for the label.

 Style and influences

-John Dougan of Allmusic said, "the sound of the New Age Steppers was that of cut-and-paste dub mixing, psychedelic swirls of found sounds, dissonant aural collages, sinewy reggae riddims, and odd, semi-tuneful vocals."
+John Dougan of AllMusic said, "the sound of the New Age Steppers was that of cut-and-paste dub mixing, psychedelic swirls of found sounds, dissonant aural collages, sinewy reggae riddims, and odd, semi-tuneful vocals."